CSCfi/swift-browser-ui/README.md

 honcho start
 ```

 Now you should be able to access the development server at localhost:8081.
-The login and password are `swift`, and `veryfast`, respectivelly.
+The login and password are `swift`, and `veryfast`, respectively.

 This configuration has both frontend and backend servers running with code reloading features, meaning that after code changes the servers reload.